desihub/desidatamodel/doc/SURVEYOPS/mtl/sv3/ToO/ToO.rst

-GAIA_PHOT_RP_MEAN_MAG         float32  mag         Magnitude in	the Gaia RP-band (placeholder; needed by fiberassign) GAIA_ASTROMETRIC_EXCESS_NOISE float32              Gaia astrometric excess noise (placeholder; needed by fiberassign) TARGETID                      int64                Unique DESI targeting ID DESI_TARGET                   int64                DESI (dark time program) target selection bitmask SCND_TARGET                   int64                Target selection bitmask for DESI secondary programs SCND_ORDER                    int32                Number of row for target entry in secondary file (placeholder; needed by fiberassign)
+GAIA_PHOT_RP_MEAN_MAG         float32  mag         Magnitude in	the Gaia RP-band (placeholder; needed by fiberassign) GAIA_ASTROMETRIC_EXCESS_NOISE float32              Gaia astrometric excess noise (placeholder; needed by fiberassign) TARGETID                      int64                Unique DESI targeting ID SV3_DESI_TARGET               int64                DESI (dark time program) target selection bitmask SV3_SCND_TARGET               int64                Target selection bitmask for DESI secondary programs SCND_ORDER                    int32                Number of row for target entry in secondary file (placeholder; needed by fiberassign)
 PRIORITY_INIT                 int64                Target's initial priority from target selection bitmasks and OBSCONDITIONS SUBPRIORITY                   float64              Random subpriority [0-1] to break assignment ties NUMOBS_INIT                   int64                Target's initial desired number of observations OBSCONDITIONS                 int64                Observing conditions/program bitmask (bright/dark/backup/etc.)
-CHECKER                       char[2]              Initials of researcher who vetted the target TOO_TYPE                      char[4]              Either "TILE" for a special tile or "FIBER" for a fiber-override ToO TOO_PRIO                      char[2]              Either "HI" for a very-high-priority target or "LO" for a very-low-priority target
+CHECKER                       char[5]              Initials of researcher who vetted the target TOO_TYPE                      char[5]              Either "TILE" for a special tile or "FIBER" for a fiber-override ToO TOO_PRIO                      char[2]              Either "HI" for a very-high-priority target or "LO" for a very-low-priority target
 OCLAYER                       char[6]              Either "DARK" for dark-time or "BRIGHT" to observe in either bright- or dark-time
 MJD_BEGIN                     float64  d           Start of the allowed observing window for this target (Modified Julian Date)
-MJD_END                       float64  d           End of the allowed observing window for this target (Modified Julian Date) TOOID                         int64                ID for this target assigned by the CHECKER TIMESTAMP                     char[25] s           UTC/ISO time at which the target was added to the ToO ledger
+MJD_END                       float64  d           End of the allowed observing window for this target (Modified Julian Date) TOOID                         int64                ID for this target assigned by the CHECKER
 ============================= ======== =========== =================================================